dilshadraihan/dilshadraihan.github.io/_teaching/2014-spring-teaching-1.md

 date: 2017-01-15
 location: "College Station, USA"
 ---

-This is a description of a teaching experience.
-You can use markdown like any other post.
+I taught undergraduate AERO 220 during the spring of 2017 as part of a Graduate teaching fellowship.
 Heading 1
 ======